|Summary||How to install Ubuntu Desktop on your laptop or PC.|

 On this screen, you will be prompted to enter your name and the name of your computer as it will appear on the network.
 Finally, you will create a username and a strong password.

-Now sit back and enjoy the slideshow as Ubuntu installs in the background!
+And then sit back and enjoy the slideshow as Ubuntu installs in the background!

 Once the installation has completed, you will be prompted to restart your machine.